 Thomas Berry tells us, “It’s all a question of story.
 We are in trouble now because we don’t have a good story.
 We are in between stories.
 The old story, the account of how the world came to be and how we fit into it, is no longer effective.”

 For better or worse, economy, from the local to the global, is now a central component of the human story.
 In our search for a new story, Capital Institute, together with our Field Guide to Investing in a Regenerative Economy project partners and our collaborators – practitioners and trans-disciplinary academics alike – is offering up a vision of what we are calling “Regenerative Capitalism.”

 As part of that effort, we recently convened a small gathering of sustainability experts from diverse backgrounds to discuss the Field Guide project as well as a draft white paper entitled “Regenerative Capitalism,” which draws on business models studied in the Field Guide, integrating them into a theoretical framework.
-(You can the read a summary of the draft paper here.)

 The new story, we believe, must be grounded in the physical reality of a planet whose natural resources and waste sinks are not unlimited, and the ethical reality that unbounded inequity is intolerable.
 The modern expansionist material economy story, despite its magnificent achievements in the past two centuries when its scale was far smaller, fails on both grounds.

 The new story must also be relevant to a growing global population of seven billion people, half of which is currently living in urban environments, with the trend of continued urbanization appearing to be locked in.
 China alone anticipates building cities for 250 million new inhabitants in just the next five years.
 That’s thirty New York Cities.